NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6BB(B)
   - Damage increased from 12 to 20
   - Hitbox appears one frame sooner
+- 6A
+  - Hits twice
+  - Damage is distributed between the two hits
+  - Can hold 8 during startup to do flip
+- 4B low crushes two frames earlier
 - 4A window improved
-- 4B low crushes two frames earlier
 - Act4A
   - Appears above 14 frames faster
   - Activation is unblockable and unsubbable
   - Hitboxes are bigger and better placed
   - Moves quicker
 - 8A needles have slightly more lift
-- RA
-  - Does not have to complete a run animation loop first
-  - Projectiles appear one frame later
 - JA
   - Spawns 5 needles instead of 10
   - Holding each needle drains 6 chakra per frame instead of 3 (was pairs before)